alex-berman/BKOS-py/README.md

 # Publications
 Comparison of dialogue capabilities of BKOS and two other conversationally explainable AI interfaces (TalkToModel and Glass-Box):

-* Berman, A. and S. Larsson (2025, in prep).
-Assessing Conversational Capabilities of Explanatory AI Interfaces.
-In *Proceedings of the International Conference on Artificial Intelligence in HCI, Held as Part of HCI International 2025*.
+* Berman, A. and S. Larsson (2025).
+[Assessing Conversational Capabilities of Explanatory AI Interfaces](https://link.springer.com/chapter/10.1007/978-3-031-93412-4_1).
+In: Degen, H., Ntoa, S. (eds) Artificial Intelligence in HCI.
+HCII 2025.
+Lecture Notes in Computer Science, vol 15819.
+Springer, Cham.

 Earlier paper outlining the central concepts and ideas in BKOS: